This column discusses mechanical watches from an engineer's perspective. For the 54th installment,

 What is a Swiss lever escapement?

-An "escapement" is a device that converts the energy of the mainspring into a "constant rhythm."
+An "escapement" is a device that converts the energy of a mainspring into a "constant rhythm."

-The Swiss lever escapement uses an anchor-shaped part called a "lever" and a specially shaped gear called an "escape wheel."
-As you can see, it is very simple.
-Most mechanical watches manufactured today use it.
+The Swiss lever escapement uses an anchor-shaped part called a "lever" and a specially shaped gear called an "escape wheel," and as you can see, it is very simple.
+Most mechanical watches manufactured today adopt this system.

 Why has it been used for so long?